VirtoCommerce/vc-docs/platform/user-guide/docs/modules-installation.md

 ![Uninstall](media/modules-view.png)

-## Install/ Update Module from File
+## Install/ update module from file

 To install/ update module from file: